net2grid/ansible-rabbitmq-config/README.md

 Role Variables
 --------------

-The folllowing variables can be passed to this role:
+The following variables can be passed to this role:

     # The credentials for the RabbitMQ server we're configuring
     rabbitmq_config_user: admin